lukasbrunner/etccdi_cdo/README.md

 ./_calculate_etccdi_90p_threshold.sh infile.nc outpath
 ```

+For GSL the second input is a land-sea fraction file.
+It it is not given a pseudo land-sea fraction file with only land will be used leading to output also over the ocean.

 ### Calculate all indices

 The calculate all indices the script [`calculate_etccdi_all.sh`](calculate_etccdi_all.sh) can be used.
 If only a subset of indices are needed, they can be commented in or out there as needed.